Why Book Direct

 The Martins

-The Martins trace their ancestry back to a Crusader, Sir Oliver Martin, who received his amorial bearings from Richard the Lionheart with the pious motto 'AuxiliumMeum A Domino' or 'My Help is from the Lord'.
+The Martins trace their ancestry back to a Crusader, Sir Oliver Martin, who received his armorial bearings from Richard the Lionheart with the pious motto 'AuxiliumMeum A Domino' or 'My Help is from the Lord'.
 He came to Ireland with Strongbow during the Norman invasion in 1169, and settled for a while in Limerick.
-His family established themselves as one of the Fourtenn Tribes of Galway, and they were the first of the tribes to venture outside the safety of the walled city.
-The O'Flahertys still kept a jealous eye on the Martins after they had solfd to Robert in 1590, and in later years they were to kill a son of Nimble Dick, a great-grandson of Robert, who lived at Gangan on the (then) outskirts of Galway.
+His family established themselves as one of the Fourteen Tribes of Galway, and they were the first of the tribes to venture outside the safety of the walled city.
+The O'Flahertys still kept a jealous eye on the Martins after they had sold to Robert in 1590, and in later years they were to kill a son of Nimble Dick, a great-grandson of Robert, who lived at Gangan on the (then) outskirts of Galway.

 It was in Dangan that Richard Martin, 'Humanity Dick', was born in 1754.
 The present house at Ballynahinch was built by Richard's father as an inn, so history repeats itself and has come full circle once again.
 The house was extensively renovated about 1813 and Humanity Dick moved here permanently.
 Hardiman recorded in 1820 - "Dangan of late years has been suffered to go to considerable decay".